-Pursuant to 34 U.S.C. § 12511(c), funds under this program must be used to support the establishment, maintenance, and expansion of culturally specific intervention and related assistance for victims of sexual assault.

-Pursuant to 34 U.S.C. § 12511(b)(2)(C), such intervention and related assistance may include:
+Pursuant to 34 U. S. C. § 12511(e), funds under this program must be used to support the establishment, maintenance, and expansion of programs and projects within Indian country and Alaska Native villages to provide intervention and related assistance to those victimized by sexual assault.
+By statute, 34 U.S.C. § 12511(b)(2)(C), "intervention and related assistance" may include:

-- 1. 24-hour hotline services providing crisis intervention services and referral. - 2.
-Accompaniment and advocacy through medical, criminal justice, and social support systems, including medical facilities, police, and court proceedings.
+- 1. 24-hour hotline services providing crisis intervention services and referral; - 2.
+Accompaniment and advocacy through medical, criminal justice, and social support systems, including medical facilities, police, and court proceedings; - 3.
+Crisis intervention, short-term individual and group support services, direct payments, and comprehensive service coordination and supervision to assist sexual assault victims and family or household members;

-- Crisis intervention, short-term individual and group support services, direct payments, and comprehensive service coordination and supervision to assist sexual assault victims and family or household members. - 4.
-Information and referral to assist the sexual assault victim and family or household members. - 5.
-Community-based, culturally specific services and support mechanisms, including outreach activities for underserved communities. - 6.
-Development and distribution of materials on issues related to the services described above.
+- 4. Information and referral to assist the sexual assault victim and family or household members; - 5.
+Community-based, culturally specific services and support mechanisms, including outreach activities for underserved communities; and - 6.
+The development and distribution of materials on issues related to the services described in (1) (5).

-Note: Direct payments to assist victims and family or household members must be for costs related to the sexual assault.
-Direct payments are capped at five percent of the grant award.
+Note: Direct payments to victims and their family or household members must be for costs directly related to the sexual assault.